ceford/cefjdemos-data-jdm-user-en/articles/template-tips/home-page-in-different-style.md

 ### Template Layout

-The default module layout in
-siteroot/modules/mod_custom/tmpl/default.php does not display the module as desired.
-There is an alternative layout in siteroot/templates/cassiopeia/html/mod_custom/banner.php.
-As banner.php is not present in the custom module code it works as a layout that you can select rather than an override that is always used.
+The default module layout in `siteroot/modules/mod_custom/tmpl/default.php` does not display the module as desired.
+There is an alternative layout in `siteroot/templates/cassiopeia/html/mod_custom/banner.php`.
+As `banner.php` is not present in the custom module code it works as a layout that you can select rather than an override that is always used.
 In the Image module you can select the default layout, Save and reload the site to